OpenBB-finance/backend-for-terminal-pro/README.md

 ## Supported Integrations and Templates

-Each Integration below has its own folder which contains an example of a different implementation.
+Each Integration below has its folder which contains an example of a different implementation.

 | Integration | Description | Supported |
 | ----------- | ----------- | --------- |